Hormones - RIA

 - Glucose is measured by a glucose oxidation method using the Analox GM9 Glucose Analyzer.

-***This core is supported by NIH grants DK059637 (MMPC) and DK020593 (DRTC).
-Please include an acknowledgment in your publications.***
+***This core is supported by NIH grant DK020593 (DRTC).
+Please acknowledge this in your publications.***